jbarratt/housepi/README.md

 ## To Do

-* Set time zone to local (not UTC)
 * Switch to another monitoring system that does rendering in-browser and can track other things.
-(Grafana?)
+(Grafana?
+Prometheus?)
+---
 * traffic counters from network devices
 * logs from cablemodem
 * ping time to lan/wlan devices